 Similar to Health & Safety there is legislation covering food safety and hygiene to ensure foods do not pose a risk to those consuming it.

 Unsafe food can cause serious illness.
-Far more serious though is the potential for an anaphylactic reaction to uncontrolled food sold on campus which might result in death.
+Far more serious though is the potential for an allergic reaction (such as anaphylactic shock) to uncontrolled food offered free of charge or sold on campus which might result in death.

-All food produced and sold on campus must be evidenced as complying with the requisite legislation.
-This is the responsibility of the food provider and whilst templates for documentation can used, it requires specialist knowledge to complete.
+All food produced and offered free of charge or sold on campus must be evidenced as complying with the requisite legislation.
+This is the responsibility of the food provider and whilst templates for documentation can be used, it requires specialist knowledge to complete the necessary due diligence detail.

-The University is responsible, and therefore liable in both criminal and civil law, for ensuring its compliance as it is being offered for sale on a University Campus.
-A civil damages claim may also be made against individuals.
+The University is responsible, and therefore liable in both criminal and civil law, for ensuring its compliance with food safety legislation when food is being offered free of charge or sold on a University Campus.
+A civil damages claim may also be made against individuals responsible for overseeing the production and offering or sale of any food items.
+Fines capable of being imposed under the various food regulations are relatively modest in comparison to the damages that could be awarded if a civil claim was successful.

 A group of 4 students take part in an enterprise project sets out with £10 start up and needs to make and sell a product and show a profit.
 They decide to set up a cake stall as one of the girls has her mother’s award winning custard slice recipe.
 The stall is a great success and the students pass with flying colours.

 A number of students are absent from class one day and miss a practical assignment.
 On their return they report symptoms of stomach pain, vomiting and diarrhoea and make the connection that they had all eaten from the cake stall.
-They are considering making a claim against the University.
+They inform the Local Authority Environmental Health department who come to the University and carry out a detailed analytical inspection.
+The Environmental Health department are considering serving an Improvement Notice on the University (this would require the University to take immediate remedial action) or a Prohibition Notice/ Prohibition Order on the University (this would require the University to immediately stop the cause of the food poisoning outbreak, or to close the University until the outbreak was controlled).
+The students who have suffered the food poisoning are considering going to the local papers and making a civil claim against the University.

 Evidence required by persons producing the food e.g:

-1. Record all stages of the production process :- Purchasing / Storage / Preparation/ Cooking / Cooling / Transport & Service
+1. Record all stages of the production process :- Purchasing raw ingredients / Storage / Preparation/ Cooking / Cooling / Transport & Service

 Evidence required by departments authorising the activities:

-2. Does the food handler have sufficient knowledge of the causes and prevention of food poisoning and foodborne diseases in relation to the food they are serving?
-Does the person doing the monitoring have sufficient knowledge to monitor these activities?
+2. The ability to understand and assess whether a food handler has sufficient knowledge of the causes and prevention of food poisoning and foodborne diseases in relation to the food they are serving?
+Ability to assess whether the person doing the monitoring has sufficient knowledge to monitor these activities?

 Existing legislative requirements: